garmeeh/news-emotional-impact/README.md

 ![News Sentiment Analysis](news.gif)

 The code in this project is a result of an experiment that I kicked off in December 2024.
-The idea was to process news articles from various sources for the 3rd of 2025 (January 2025 to April 2025) and answer my questions is all news negative?
+The idea was to process news articles from various sources for the first 4 months of 2025 (January 2025 to April 2025) and answer my questions is all news negative?
 To do this I first thought about using sentiment analysis but the results didn't quite match what I thought the article could make someone feel.
 So along side sentiment, I asked the LLM what **emotional impact** could this article have on the reader.
 I provided a list of options so that it was easier to compare articles over time.

 Within this project we check the following with an LLM for each news article: